bealers/plugin-mattermost/README.md

-# Mattermost elizaOS Plugin (Client)
+# Mattermost elizaOS Plugin

-This plugin enables [Mattermost](https://mattermost.com/), the open source team collaboration platform, to act as a client to the [elizaOS](https://github.com/elizaOS/eliza) AI agentic system.
+This plugin enables [Mattermost](https://mattermost.com/), the open source team collaboration platform, to act as a client to the [elizaOS](https://github.com/elizaOS/eliza) multi AI agent orchestration system.

 Built using the official [Mattermost TypeScript SDK](https://www.npmjs.com/package/@mattermost/client), this plugin enables seamless AI agent communication through Mattermost channels with support for direct messages, thread conversations, and file attachments.

+*This plugin is not affiliated with, endorsed by, or sponsored by Mattermost, Inc. Mattermost is a registered trademark of Mattermost, Inc.*

 ## Features